-- 2. clients whose industries/sectors have been affected by the pandemic to a limited extent; - 3. clients from industries/sectors severely affected by the credit/default risk.
+- 1. clients whose business has not been affected by the pandemic; - 2. clients whose industries/sectors have been affected by the pandemic to a limited extent; - 3. clients from industries/sectors severely affected by the credit/default risk.

 The amount of the allowance for expected credit losses recognised so far on this account is PLN 25.9 million.